CityOfPhiladelphia/appeals-app/README.md

 > City of Philadelphia Zoning Appeals App 2017, Version 1.0.0.

-We are using Vue 2, and Webpack 2 to develop and deploy the app.
+We are using Vue 2, and Webpack 2.

 ## Build Setup